 Equal parts oral history and analysis of craft, What it Means to Write About Art offers an unprecedented overview of American art writing.
 Coinciding with its launch in the UK, Jarrett Earnest turns towards the status of art criticism in the Britain.
-He is joined in conversation with writers and critics Adrian Searle and Farah Nayeri, in a discussion that continues to assemble one of the most comprehensive portraits of art criticism, as told by the leading writers of our time.
+He is joined in conversation with writers and critics Adrian Searle, Farah Nayeri and Georgina Adam, in a discussion that continues to assemble one of the most comprehensive portraits of art criticism, as told by the leading writers of our time.

 In association with David Zwirner Books.

 Adrian Searle has been chief art critic of The Guardian since 1996.
 He has also written for El Mundo and The Independent.
 Trained as a painter, he began writing art criticism in 1976 for Artscribe magazine.
 He has also written for Artforum, Parkett, frieze and other art magazines.
 Searle has also contributed to numerous books including Peter Doig (Phaidon, 2007) and ON&BY: Luc Tuymans (Whitechapel/MIT 2013), and was the editor of Juan Muñoz Writings (La Central, Madrid, 2009).
 He has curated several exhibitions and was a Turner Prize juror in 2004, and juror for the Schwitters Award, Hanover, 2009–13.
 He has also taught at numerous art schools in the UK and Europe.